kalininaleksandrv/simpletracker/Readme.md

-* in a current implementation there is a naive planing approach based on idea, that if we're plane shortest stories first, then we could fit maximum stories on each developer and week (surely in a many kind of incoming configurations of issues this approach won't be effective), more effective approach may implement fore example graph of stories fore recursively build max-to-10-points branches of issues
+* in a current implementation there is a naive planing approach based on idea, that if we're plane shortest stories first, then we could fit maximum stories on each developer and week (surely in a many kind of incoming configurations of issues this approach won't be effective), more effective approach is a solving this problem as a `knapsack problem`

 ### todo
 on MVP stage project needs to following priority improvements